 It will be no surprise to anybody that knows me personally or follows this blog that Jacko’s Street is my favorite restaurant in Israel (not just kosher ones) and will always be top on my list of recommendations.
 It is my go-to place for taking out-of-town guests and even those who don’t eat kosher are impressed by the creativity of the menu and energetic atmosphere in the restaurant – it epitomizes the expression “fun-dining”.

-The menu is a Middle Eastern fusion, with many dishes offering an elevated version of traditional home-style recipe.
+The menu is a Middle Eastern fusion, with many dishes offering an elevated version of traditional home-style recipes.
 My favorite starters are the Asado Bruschetta or the Red Tuna Fricasse and for mains, I normally order the Gourmet Burger, the Charred Steak or the Prime Rib, if I have a willing partner to share.
 After 9 pm the music is lively so if that is not what you are looking for, either go early or find somewhere else.

 - La Regence, King David Hotel, Jerusalem